Five Buddhist teachers share practices to clear away the poisons that cause suffering and obscure your natural enlightenment.

 Lama Willa Miller explores the idea of “entanglement,” coming to the conclusion that the opposite of attachment isn’t detachment — it’s intimacy.

-Psychologist and mindfulness meditator Maria Konnikova talks about what she learned about life, luck, and paying attention on her journey from compete novice to poker professional.
-Andrea Miller: In your new book, The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win, you share lessons from high level poker about luck and […]
+Psychologist and mindfulness meditator Maria Konnikova talks about what she learned about life, luck, and paying attention on her journey from complete novice to poker professional.

 “It’s very easy to get annoyed,” says Syvlia Boorstein.
 “Particularly with our loved ones.”